LoopKit/loopdocs/docs/operation/features/workout.md

 ### Select 1% Sensitivity

+!!! warning "Not Available in 2.2.x"
+    This feature is only available in Loop 3 or later.

+    * Not available in Loop 2.2.x
+    * Not available in FreeAPS (based off Loop 2.2.x)

 The selectable Overall Insulin Needs values are not limited by the default picker values of 10%.

 * When adjusting Needs, press and hold the "orange" bar, highlighted by the red rectangle in the graphic below